zatrepalek/simple-rest-api/README.md

 # Simple REST API

-This ptoject is simple REST API for user CRUD operations.
+This project is simple REST API for user CRUD operations.
+It was created as sample project for a job interview in the past.

 ## Requirements